 Have Cold and Flu Supplies on Hand

 At this point in my life, I’ve pretty much resigned myself to the fact that at some point every winter, I’m going to get sick.
 Because of that, I make sure to always keep the essentials on hand.

 Winter is coming every year friends, whether we like it or not.
+And quite often, it brings that seasonal depression with it.
 I like to start my self-care nice and early so I have a head start on the cold temps, horrendous amount of snow, and darkness all the time.